The 2024 application season is open.

 “Pioneer has been a life changing experience for me, it has given so much more context and meaning to my life.
 Pioneer has taught me the true sense of research, understanding the context of every word in which is being spoken or read. ”

-Pioneer collaborates with an Oberlin committee to conduct academic quality control.
-Pioneer insists on rigorous policies and procedures that include:
+Pioneer collaborates with Oberlin’s Educational Plans and Policies Committee to conduct academic quality control.
+Pioneer upholds rigorous policies and procedures that include:

 High school year:

-The Pioneer Research Program is the only online U.S.- college credit-bearing research program for high school students that offers STEM, social sciences, and humanities disciplines with 28 research areas to choose from.
+The Pioneer Research Program is the world’s only fully-accredited online research program for high school students.
+It offers research opportunities in STEM, social sciences, and humanities disciplines with 30 research areas.

 Students selected into Pioneer will receive two college credits if they pass the program.
-The ground breaking collaboration between Pioneer Academics and Oberlin College ensures that the quality of the research mentorship is held to the highest standards in order to qualify for college credit.
+The ground breaking collaboration between Pioneer Academics and Oberlin College ensures that the quality of the research mentorship is held to the highest standards.

-Pioneer’s credibility allows Pioneer scholars to demonstrate their genuine passion and true academic ability through Pioneer’s rigorous system.
+Pioneer’s credibility allows its scholars to demonstrate their genuine passion and true intellectual skill through Pioneer’s rigorous academic system.

-Completion of the Pioneer Research Program is listed in college applications as a college course, not an activity or camp, because of the rigorous requirements of its academic system.
-Pioneer Scholars need to contact their counselors or Pioneer’s team to learn more if necessary.
+Completion of the Pioneer Research Program is listed on college applications as a college course, not an activity or camp, because of its rigorous academic system.

 Pioneer’s college credits granted by Oberlin College are readily transferable to other colleges.
 Pioneer alumni need to ask Oberlin College to send the Pioneer transcript to the destination institution.
 The registrar’s office of the receiving institution will decide if the credits will be accepted.

-Pioneer scholars are granted access to enviable digital research library resources, including academic journals, academic databases, digital music and art libraries, and over 100,000 e-books.
+Pioneer grants scholars extensive access to undergraduate digital libraries, including academic journals, academic databases, digital music and art libraries, and over 100,000 e-books.

-Pioneer qualifies its mentoring faculty based on academics and passion for teaching.
+Pioneer qualifies its mentoring faculty based on academic excellence and passion for teaching.

 The material I deliver to these high school students is exactly the same as in my college classes.
 For example, we use Arend Lijphart’s Patterns of Democracy, the same text I use in my comparable upper-division Rice seminar.
 I take a subset of the modules from my Rice course for juniors and seniors and use it with my high schoolers.